 A festival celebrating heroes

 In addition to the historic sights, Sawara also has a botanic garden.
 Part of the Suigo-Tsukuba Quasi-National Park, it has 1.5 million irises, which makes it the largest collection of irises in Asia.
-Other standout features include its 300 types of lotuses, a wisteria flower with a 100-meter long stand, and the Suigo Canal, which winds languidly through the park.
+Other standout features include its 300 types of lotuses, wisteria flowers hanging from a 70-meter long tunnel, and the Suigo Canal, which winds languidly through the park.